derekburgess/jaws/README.md

 `docker exec -it jaws-compute bash`

-To pull Hugging Face models run `jaws-anchor` to pull everything, or `--model "starcoder` or `llama`.
+To pull Hugging Face models run jaws-anchor to pull everything, or append --model "starcoder or llama.

+`jaws-anchor` or `jaws-anchor --model`

-Or without creating a bash shell, run: `docker exec -it jaws-compute jaws-anchor` +/- `--model "starcoder` or `llama`
+Or without creating a bash shell, run:

+`docker exec -it jaws-compute jaws-anchor` +/- `--model "starcoder` or `llama`

-To use the container run: `docker exec -it jaws-compute jaws-compute --api "transformers"` and `docker exec -it jaws-compute jaws-advisor --api "transformers"`
+To use the container run:

+`docker exec -it jaws-compute jaws-compute --api "transformers"`

+`docker exec -it jaws-compute jaws-advisor --api "transformers"`

 ## Usage